Skip to content

 pd.DataFrame

-A clean, formatted DataFrame containing the time-series data for the single, specified inverter.
-The DataFrame has a datetime index and standardized column names.
-Returns an empty DataFrame if the data block for the ESN has no data rows.
+A clean, formatted DataFrame with a datetime index and standardized column names for the specified inverter.
+Returns an empty DataFrame if the data block for the ESN contains no data rows.

 """